Easy Lemon Protein Balls

 Need a healthy on the go snack?
 Lemon protein balls are the perfect, refreshing snack for kids and adults.
 Made with lemon zest, chia seeds, a blend of coconut flour and oat flour, these lemon coconut protein balls are satisfying and energizing.

-They make for great snacks for on the go, snacks for athletes, and they are even kid friendly and toddler friendly.
+They make for great on-the-go snacks, snacks for athletes, and of course they are kid-friendly and toddler-friendly!

 Lemon zest is so refreshing.
 Like these lemon blueberry overnight oats, I just can’t get enough.
 They smell lovely, too!

-They also have a “cleanse the palate” flavor so I love them as breastfeeding snacks at night, too!
+- Middle of the night snack – Still nursing and starving during the night?
+These coconut lemon protein balls also have a “cleanse the palate” flavor so I love them as breastfeeding snacks at night!

-You may already have many of these ingredients on hand!
+- Easy ingredients – You may already have many of these ingredients on hand for this energy ball recipe.
 We shop at Thrive Market, and we buy many of these in bulk (like oat flour and coconut flour).

 Making protein balls with lemon is so easy, requires one bowl and only 5-10 minutes of time.

-- oat flour – you can use regular whole oats too, I just prefer the texture with oat flour
+- oat flour – you can use regular whole oats too, I just prefer the texture of light and airy oat flour

 - lemon zest